Frequently Asked Questions

 Do I Have High Humidity in My Home?

-The ideal humidity level to maintain inside your home is between 30% - 50%.
+The ideal humidity level to maintain inside your home is between 30% - 50% for comfort and health.
 If your humidity level rises above 60% actions should be taken to lower the humidity inside the home to prevent microbial growth and other health related issues.
-If your humidity level drops below 30% indoors, you should take action to prevent dry skin, buckling floors, and virus which thrive in dry environments.
+If your humidity level drops below 30% indoors, you should take action to prevent dry or cracking skin, buckling floors, and viruses which thrive in dry environments.

 What Temperature Should I Keep My Thermostat?